When your baby gets a cold, it’s awful. There are no medications that you can give them, and no easy way to ease their discomfort.

 Humidifiers and vaporizers are one of those little luxuries in life that you’ll soon wonder how you ever coped without.
 Moist air can make all the difference when it comes to overcoming nagging coughs or stuffy noses — not just for your baby, but for your whole family.

-These are our favorite models currently on the market.
+These are the baby humidifier reviews of our favorite models currently on the market.

 1. Vicks FilterFree Humidifier